Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/5_OpenCV_Computer_Vision_Course.md

 adaptiveThreshold(src, maxValue, adaptiveMethod, thresholdType, blockSize, C)
 ```

-① The first parameter "**src**" refers to the pending image.
+① The first parameter `src` refers to the pending image.

-② The second parameter "**maxValue**" will be set only when the type is "cv2.THRESH_BINARY" or "cv2.THRESH_BINARY_INV" .
+② The second parameter `maxValue` will be set only when the type is "cv2.THRESH_BINARY" or "cv2.THRESH_BINARY_INV" .
 It refers to the new value assigned when the gray values of the picture pixels are greater (smaller) than the threshold

-③ The third parameter "**adaptiveMethod**" decides how the adaptive threshold value is calculated.
+③ The third parameter `adaptiveMethod` decides how the adaptive threshold value is calculated.
 And the specific methods are as follow.

 * cv2.ADAPTIVE_THRESH_MEAN_C: set the weight value of all pixels in the neighborhood as the same.

 * cv2.ADAPTIVE_THRESH_GAUSSIAN_C: Obtain the weight value of all the pixels in the neighborhood through Gaussian formula.
 The weight value is associated with the distance between pixels in each neighbor and target pixel.
 The shorter the distance, the greater the weight value.
 The longer the distance, the smaller the weight value.

-④ The fourth parameter "**thresholdType**" indicates the type of the
+④ The fourth parameter `thresholdType` indicates the type of the

 threshold ing, which is combined with **maxValue** to use.
-This parameter only can be set as **cv2.THRESH_BINARY** or **cv2.THRESH_BINARY_INV**.
+This parameter only can be set as `cv2.THRESH_BINARY` or `cv2.THRESH_BINARY_INV`.

-⑤ The fifth parameter "**blockSize**" represents the size of the neighbour area.
+⑤ The fifth parameter `blockSize` represents the size of the neighbour area.
 It is generally set as 3, 5, 7, ect.

 ⑥ The sixth parameter "**C**" is a constant.
 The threshold is mean or weight value minus this constant.